katereverie/JavaScript/libraries/React/about.md

 ### what are `props`?

 It is short for properties.</br>
-In React, you can pass props, to build child components.</br>§ Return to this section, find multiple resources to *understand* props.
+In React, you can pass props, to build child components.</br>
+Return to this section, find multiple resources to *understand* props.</br>

+Some takeaways returning to understanding `props`

+1. `props` are passed from ParentComponent to ChildComponent!
+It is like a mediating node between the parent and its child(en).
+2. When passing a prop to ChildComponent, remember to include JavaScript code in curly brackets, not the variable name!

 Example: